2SpaceMasterRace/2SpaceMasterRace/README.md

 </br>

 **2SpaceMasterRace** *( also known as Harii )* is a Student of Electrical and Computer Engineering *@* **Amrita Vishwa Vidyapeetham**

 As an Aspiring Creative Developer 🚀, I'm on the journey of finding my place in that warm, uncanny, funky world between design and development.
 To find the *ithaka* where the most fun, creative, boundary-breaking magic happens

-Make yourself at home, nothing much to see here *( I consider this as an art piece , so feel free to look at it as long as you wantt )*  as it's under constant construction but hey, *Mi casa es tu casa*
+Make yourself at home, nothing much to see here *( I consider this as contemporary art , so feel free to look at it as long as you wantt )*  as it's under constant construction but hey, *Mi casa es tu casa*
 </br>

 # About Me  :